archival-IIIF/server/readme.md

  - **Waveform derivative worker**: Gets a job with a collection id and then builds waveform representations of all audio files of the collection with the given collection id.
 Current implementations:
     - `waveform`: Default implementation.
+ - **PDF image derivative worker**: Gets a job with a collection id and then builds JPG representations of the first page of all PDF files of the collection with the given collection id.
+Current implementations:
+    - `pdf-image`: Default implementation.
+ - **Video image derivative worker**: Gets a job with a collection id and then extracts a still as JPG and creates a mosaic of stills with a WebVTT file from all video files of the collection with the given collection id.
+ Current implementations:
+    - `video-image`: Default implementation.

 ### Cron jobs
 The cron job services run periodically.
 At the moment, the Archival IIIF server identifies one cron job: